Ephesians 6:1-4

 1 Children, obey your parents in the Lord, for this is right.

-3 “that it may be well with you, and you may live long on the earth.”
+3 “that it may go well with you and that you may have a long life on the earth.”

-4 You fathers, don’t provoke your children to wrath, but nurture them in the discipline and instruction of the Lord.
+4 Fathers, do not provoke your children to wrath; instead, bring them up in the discipline and instruction of the Lord.

 Children honor the Lord through obedient honor, and fathers serve the Lord by raising children without provocation in His training and instruction.